 The Home Energy Rating System (HERS) Index is the INDUSTRY STANDARD by which a home’s energy efficiency score is measured.
-It’s also the NATIONALLY RECOGNIZED system for inspecting and testing a home’s energy performance.
-Our price for the service which includes provisional rating to confirmed rating including insulation inspections, blower door, and duct blasting is $750.00
+It’s also the NATIONALLY RECOGNIZED system for inspecting and testing a home’s energy performance—over 3 million homes in the United States have been HERS rated.

-The software system also issues reports to the homeowner that include IECC and Energy Star compliance.
-These reports are important as they my required by municipalities that have adopted the 2009 and 2012 IECC to obtain a building permit.
+The REM/Rate software E3 Power uses for HERS ratings also issues reports to the homeowner that include IECC and ENERGY STAR compliance.
+These reports are important as they are required by municipalities that have adopted the latest IECC codes to obtain a building permit.

-We also provide insulation inspections, IECC 2009 and 2012 compliance checks for home renovations requiring energy code compliance.
-Many municipalities now require the HERS rater to sign off on insulation inspections, blower door, and duct blasting to ensure quality work by the contractor and compliance with the relevant energy codes.
+E3 Power also provides insulation inspections and compliance checks for home renovations requiring energy code compliance.
+Many municipalities now require the HERS rater to sign off on insulation inspections, blower door testing, and duct blasting to ensure quality work by the contractor and compliance with the relevant energy codes.